 - Patrick Ye, Stanford University School of Medicine (Shanghai 2013)

 - Jonathan T. Sutton, Brigham and Women's Hospital (Heidelberg 2012)

 - Yao-Sheng Tung, Columbia University (New York 2011)

 ISTU is eager to encourage enthusiastic and able young scientists and clinicians to get involved with the Society from the early stages of their career and to take part in the Society's annual symposium.
 A number of student prizes are awarded at each annual meeting to recognize students who exhibit strong potential to impact the world of therapeutic ultrasound.
 Prizes are awarded for Best Oral and Best Poster presentations.

-Student travel stipends for the annual symposium are available to qualified students.
-During the abstract submission, students must specify they apply to the travel stipend.
+Student Registration Awards for the annual symposium are available to qualified students.
+During the abstract submission, students must specify they want to apply for the Student Registration Awards.
 Once the abstracts have been reviewed and accepted, the application process requires submitting a letter from their academic advisor to support the application and certify the student's status.
-The number of travel stipends and the amount of each depend on available funds and distance of travel.
-Stipends are for graduate students including those having completed their degree within one year of the closing of the conference.
+The number of awards and the amount of each depend on available funds.
+Awards are for graduate students including those having completed their degree within one year of the closing of the conference.

 Priority will be given to students in the following order: